-Recommended For Gastric Sleeve
+Gastric Sleeve (47 Clinics)

 A sleeve gastrectomy or gastric sleeve surgery may not be suitable for extremely overweight individuals as the surgery itself can be life-threatening.
-In some cases, it’s best to wait and lose some weight under physician supervision and with the help of well-planned diet and exercise program before undergoing surgery.
+In some cases, it’s best to wait and lose some weight under physician supervision and with the help of a well-planned diet and exercise program before undergoing surgery.

 The patient should stop using blood thinners such as aspirin, ibuprofen, and vitamin E at least 2 weeks before the gastric sleeve surgery.
 At least 3 weeks before the surgery, the patient should stop smoking as it can interfere with the anesthesia and then the recovery period.

 During gastric sleeve surgery, the surgeon removes most of the stomach.
 The remaining part of the stomach is joined together using surgical staples.
 A long tube or banana-shaped stomach has been created when this process completes and the small cuts(incisions) used are stitched closed.
 The entire surgery takes about 60 to 90 minutes to complete.

 At the end of the operation, around 25% of the stomach will remain and function as normal, still connected to the small intestine and the esophagus.

-Patients usually spend around 4 days in hospital after the surgery and the whole recovery period lasts about 4 weeks, after which they can safely return to work and their daily activities.
+Patients who decide on gastric sleeves abroad, spend around 4 days in the hospital after the surgery and the whole recovery period lasts about 4 weeks, after which they can safely return to work and their daily activities.
 Patients need to follow a special sleeve gastrectomy diet during the recovery period, effectively avoiding solid food for a few weeks.

 Gastric sleeve side effects can include: